ivanzakharov/docs/naming-conventions/development-project.md

 toc: true
 ---

-# Naming conventions for development projects
+# Naming conventions for Development projects
 Every single feature/functionality should be developed using Visual Studio and each development task should be linked with related task in Azure DevOps with further delivery to production.

 _Notes:<br/>